 Families often use the holidays as an excuse to indulge in repeat viewings of Planes, Trains and Automobiles and Elf.
-But for a certain section of the population, the yuletide is all about horror.
-Although it didn’t truly emerge until the mid-1970s, “holiday horror” is a thriving subgenre that often combines comedy to tell stories of demented Saint Nicks and lethal gingerbread men.
-If you’ve never seen Santa slash someone, here are 15 movies to get you started.
+But for a certain section of the population, the holiday season is all about horror.
+Although it didn’t truly emerge until the mid-1970s, “holiday horror” is a thriving sub-genre that often combines comedy to tell stories of demented turkeys and lethal gingerbread men.
+If you’ve never seen Santa slash someone, here are a few movies that will change that.

-1. THANKSKILLING (2009)
+1. ThanksKilling (2009)

 Most holiday horror movies concern Christmas, so ThanksKilling is a bit of an anomaly.
 Another reason it’s an anomaly?
-It opens in 1621, with an axe-wielding turkey murdering a topless pilgrim woman.
-The movie continues on to the present-day, where a group of college friends are terrorized by that same demon bird during Thanksgiving break.
+It opens in 1621, with an axe-wielding turkey murdering a topless female Pilgrim.
+The movie continues on to the present day, where a group of college friends are terrorized by that same demon bird during Thanksgiving break.
 It’s pretty schlocky, but if Turkey Day-themed terror is your bag, make sure to check out the sequel: ThanksKilling 3.
 (No one really knows what happened to ThanksKilling 2.)

-2. BLACK CHRISTMAS (1974)
+2. Black Christmas (1974)

 Fittingly, the same man who brought us A Christmas Story also brought us its twisted cousin.
 Before Bob Clark co-wrote and directed the 1983 saga of Ralphie Parker, he helmed Black Christmas.
-It concerns a group of sorority sisters who are systematically picked off by a man who keeps making threatening phone calls to their house.
+It follows a group of sorority sisters who are systematically picked off by a man who keeps making threatening phone calls to their house.
 Oh, and it all happens during the holidays.
 Black Christmas is often considered the godfather of holiday horror, but it was also pretty early on the slasher scene, too.
-It opened the same year as The Texas Chainsaw Massacre and beat Halloween by a full four years.
+It opened the same year as The Texas Chainsaw Massacre and beat Halloween to theaters by a full four years.

 This movie isn’t about Santa Claus himself going berserk and slaughtering a bunch of people.
 But it is about a troubled teen who does just that in a Santa suit.
 Billy Chapman starts Silent Night, Deadly Night as a happy little kid, only to witness a man dressed as St. Nick murder his parents in cold blood.
 Years later, after he has grown up and gotten a job at a toy store, he conducts a killing spree in his own red-and-white suit.
-The PTA and plenty of critics condemned the film for demonizing a kiddie icon, but it turned into a bona fide franchise with four sequels and a 2012 remake.
+The PTA (and plenty of critics) condemned the film for demonizing a kiddie icon, but it turned into a bona fide franchise with four sequels and a 2012 remake.

 This Finnish flick dismantles Santa lore in truly bizarre fashion, and it’s not easy to explain in a quick plot summary.
 But Rare Exports involves a small community living at the base of Korvatunturi mountain, a major excavation project, a bunch of dead reindeer, and a creepy old naked dude who may or may not be Santa Claus.
 Thanks to its snowy backdrop, the movie scored some comparisons to The Thing, but the hero here isn’t some Kurt Russell clone with equally feathered hair.
 It’s a bunch of earnest kids and their skeptical dads, who all want to survive the holidays in one piece.

 To All a Goodnight follows a by-now familiar recipe: Add a bunch of young women to one psycho dressed as Santa Claus and you get a healthy dose of murder and this 1980 slasher flick.
-Only this one takes place at a finishing school.
-So it’s fancier.
+Only this one takes place at a finishing school, so it’s fancier.

-6. KRAMPUS (2015)
+6. Krampus (2015)

 Although many Americans are blissfully unaware of him, Krampus has terrorized German-speaking kids for centuries.
 According to folklore, he’s a yuletide demon who punishes naughty children.
 (He’s also part-goat.)
-That’s some solid horror movie material, so naturally Krampus earned his own feature film last year.
+That’s some solid horror movie material, so naturally Krampus earned his own feature film.
 In the movie, he’s summoned because a large suburban family loses its Christmas cheer.
 That family has an Austrian grandma who had encounters with Krampus as a kid, so he returns to punish her descendants.
 He also animates one truly awful Jack-in-the-Box.

 “Eat me, you punk b*tch!”
 That’s one of the many corny catchphrases spouted by the Gingerdead Man, an evil cookie possessed by the spirit of a convicted killer (played by Gary Busey).
 The lesson here, obviously, is to never bake.

-8. JACK FROST (1997)
+8. Jack Frost (1997)

 No, this isn’t the Michael Keaton snowman movie.
-It’s actually a holiday horror movie that beat that family film by a year.
+It’s actually a holiday horror movie that beat that family film (which is also sort of terrifying) to screens by a year.
 In this version, Jack Frost is a serial killer on death row who escapes prison and then, through a freak accident, becomes a snowman.
 He embarks on a murder spree that’s often played for laughs—for instance, the cops threaten him with hairdryers.
-But the comedy is pretty questionable in the infamous, and quite controversial, Shannon Elizabeth shower scene.
+But the comedy is pretty questionable in the infamous—and quite controversial—Shannon Elizabeth shower scene.

-9. ELVES (1989)
+9. Elves (1989)

 Based on the tagline—“They’re not working for Santa anymore”—you’d assume this is your standard evil elves movie.
 But Elves weaves Nazis, bathtub electrocutions, and a solitary, super grotesque elf into its utterly absurd plot.
 Watch at your own risk.

-10. SINT (2010)
+10. Sint (2010)

 The Dutch have their own take on Santa, and his name is Sinterklaas.
 Sinterklaas travels to the Netherlands via steamship each year with his racist sidekick Zwarte Piet.
 But otherwise, he’s pretty similar to Santa.
 And if Santa can be evil, so can Sinterklaas.
 According to the backstory in Sint (or Saint), the townspeople burned their malevolent bishop alive on December 5, 1492.
 But Sinterklaas returns from the grave on that date whenever there’s a full moon to continue dropping bodies.
-In keeping with his olden origins, he rides around on a white horse wielding a golden staff … that he can use to murder you.
+In keeping with his olden origins, he rides around on a white horse wielding a golden staff … that he can also use to murder you.

-11. SANTA’S SLAY (2005)
+11. Santa's Slay (2005)

 Ever wonder where Santa came from?
 This horror-comedy claims he comes from the worst possible person: Satan.
 The devil’s kid lost a bet many years ago and had to pretend to be a jolly gift-giver.
-But now the terms of the bet are up and he’s out to act like a true demon.
-That includes killing Fran Drescher and James Caan, obviously.
+But now the terms of the bet are up and he’s out to act like a true demon; that includes killing Fran Drescher and James Caan, obviously.

 Another Santa slasher is on the loose in All Through the House, but the big mystery here is who it is.
 This villain dons a mask during his/her streak through suburbia—and, as the genre dictates, offs a bunch of promiscuous young couples along the way.
 The riddle is all tied up in the disappearance of a little girl, who vanished several years earlier.

-13. CHRISTMAS EVIL (1980)
+13. Christmas Evil (1980)

-Several years before Silent Night, Deadly Night garnered protests for its anti-Kringle stance, Christmas Evil put a radicalized Santa at the center of its story.
+Several years before Silent Night, Deadly Night ignited protests for its anti-Kringle stance, Christmas Evil put a radicalized Santa at the center of its story.
 The movie’s protagonist, Harry Stadling, first starts to get weird thoughts in his head as a kid when he sees “Santa” (really his dad in the costume) groping his mom.
-Then, he becomes unhealthily obsessed with the holiday season, deludes himself into thinking he’s Santa, and goes on a rampage.
-The movie is mostly notable for its superfan John Waters, who lent commentary to the DVD and gave Christmas Evil some serious cult cred.
+Then, he becomes unhealthily obsessed with the holiday season, deludes himself into thinking he is Santa, and goes on a rampage.
+The movie is mostly notable for its super-fan John Waters, who lent commentary to the DVD and gave Christmas Evil some serious cult cred.

-14. SANTA CLAWS (1996)
+14. Santa Claws (1996)

 If you thought this was the holiday version of Pet Sematary, guess again.
 The culprit here isn’t a demon cat in a Santa hat, but a creepy next-door neighbor.
 Santa Claws stars B-movie icon Debbie Rochon as Raven Quinn, an actress going through a divorce right in the middle of the holidays.
 She needs some help caring for her two girls, so she seeks out Wayne, her neighbor who has an obsessive crush on her.
 He eventually snaps and dresses up as Santa Claus in a ski mask.
 Mayhem ensues.